lsempe77/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lucas Sempé is a research fellow at the Institute of Global Health and Development.
 His expertisse and research interests include policy evaluations across low- and middle- income countries in areas such as health, education and social protection.
-He currently leads the quantitative evaluation of the [REDRESS](https://www.redressliberia.org/) intervention, which focuses on access and quality of care for patients with skin NTDs (leprosy, buruli ulcer, etc.) in Liberia. {style="text-align: justify;"}
+He currently leads the quantitative evaluation of the [REDRESS](https://www.redressliberia.org/) intervention, which focuses on access and quality of care for patients with skin NTDs (leprosy, buruli ulcer, etc.) in Liberia.